magento/devdocs/guides/v2.0/cloud/before/before-workspace-file-sys-owner.md

 ### Step 1: Create the Magento file system owner and give the user a strong password {#mage-owner-create-user}
 This section discusses how to create the Magento file system owner.
 (Magento file system owner is another term for the *command-line user*.)

-{% collapsible To create the Magento file system owner:% }
+{% collapsible To create the Magento file system owner: % }

 Enter the following command as a user with `root` privileges: